Our 2018 report can be viewed here

 Enabling mobile access, to help increase the number of people benefiting from connectivity.

 We seek to help increase the number of people who can access and benefit from education by improving connectivity.
-In addition, much of our community activity focuses on projects that aim to enhance educational opportunities, whether offering scholarships, providing teaching resources, or refurbishing school buildings.
+In addition, much of our community activity focuses on programs that aim to enhance educational opportunities, whether offering scholarships, providing teaching resources, or refurbishing school buildings.
 We also focus on supporting the connectivity and development of businesses.

 Building A Future